PHAM11-21-20_602500.jpg

 Sonal Sharma

-Sonal Sharma is a student at Brown University, majoring in Business Economics with a concentration in entrepreneurship.
+Sonal Sharma is a student at Brown University, majoring in Computer Science-Economics.
 She believes that community challenges can be best addressed with innovation and creativity.
 After a successful summer internship, Sonal has continued her work with the firm over consecutive fall and winter internships while pursuing her formal studies.
-Sonal now contributes as an associate, providing both primary and secondary research towards Angel City business plans, strategic frameworks, and investment due diligences.
+Sonal contributes as an associate, providing both primary and secondary research towards Angel City business plans, strategic frameworks, and investment due diligences.
+She is starting at Premier, a health consulting firm, later this year.

 Thomas Tseng